Updates from the MBA

 A Review of the Turkish Referendum

-The referendum in its totality, has been under some harsh scrutiny since it was passed due to some ballots tallied without official stamps or markings.
-Some opposition parties in Turkey are in favor of this referendum annulment for reasons such as voter fraud, the elimination of the Prime Minister’s office and even allowing Erdogan to possibly remain president until 2029.
-The main opposition parties, in conjunction with civil liberty groups also have solid evidence that these fraudulent votes account to around 2 million.
+The referendum in its totality has been under some harsh scrutiny since it was passed, including due to ballots tallied without official stamps or markings.
+Some opposition parties in Turkey are in favor of this referendum’s annulment for reasons such as voter fraud, the transformation of the Prime Minister’s office, and the changes allowing Erdogan to possibly remain president until 2029.
+The main opposition parties, in conjunction with civil liberty groups, have provided evidence that fraudulent votes account to around 2 million.

-With a narrow victory of 51.4%, there is no doubt that the country is deeply divided when it comes to both how the referendum was passed and its various outcomes.
+With a narrow victory of 51.4%, there is no doubt that the country is deeply divided about the referendum itself, and will likely stay that when when its outcomes become apparent.

-For many, Turks who are pro-Erdogan see this public vote as giving the president more power to allow for additional economic growth and development, given his track record in these areas.
-On the other the hand, the opposition parties are demanding a 37% recount of votes while also firmly believing that this referendum is a sudden means to acquire more power and secure his position without the influence of outside forces.
-Erdogan’s supporters see the changes as effective government-based alternatives to secure a more stable, prosperous financial future for Turkey.
+For many Turks, this public vote is seen as giving the president more power, with potential to allow for additional economic growth and development.
+Most opposition parties firmly believe that this referendum is a sudden means to acquire more power and secure Erdogan’s position without the influence of outside forces.
+This is quite the contrast with Erdogan’s supporters who see the changes as effective government-based alternatives to secure a more stable, prosperous financial future for Turkey.

-Tana de Zulueta, who is currently the head of the OSCE Office for Democratic Institutions and Human Rights, has recently released a report stating that the opposition campaign was muted and the media coverage was partial.
+Tana de Zulueta, who is currently the head of the OSCE Office for Democratic Institutions and Human Rights, has recently released a report stating that the opposition campaign was muted and the media coverage has been stilted.

 More importantly, Zuleta confirmed that the electoral authority’s decision to accept unauthorized ballots resulted in a legal contradiction, changing the validity criteria.
 This public vote signifies the first time that Erdogan has actually lost the majority in large cities such as Istanbul, Ankara, and Izmir.

 The recent changes will see the removal of the prime minister position, with those responsibilities transferred over to the president.
 Minimizing the role of the prime minister has been an ongoing discourse for some time now, but the referendum will structurally alter how power is handled in both positions.
-Throughout his political career, Erdogan has made it clear that he strongly supported a presidential system that would include extensive executive authority.
+Especially since becoming President, Erdogan has made it clear that he strongly supported a presidential system that would include extensive executive authority.

 With regard to appointing Supreme Court members, the vote has also altered the number of members the president can appoint from 4 out of 22 to nearly half (5 out of 13).
 Unlike before when the president was not permitted to have any political affiliations under the constitution, the new referendum would allow the president to align with a political party.

 Another main area in which Erdogan will have additional power will be circumventing parliament when it comes to regulating ministries and handling senior civil servants.
-While the president would be unable to alter or modify decrees related to human rights or freedoms, Erdogan would have the ability to bypass the cabinet, declaring a state of emergency.
+While the president would be unable to alter or modify decrees related to human rights or freedoms, he will have the ability to bypass the cabinet, declaring a state of emergency.

-In terms of legally repealing the referendum, lawmakers from the CHP (the Republican People’s Party) have recently appealed to ask the European Court of Human Rights to provide insight into this divisive public vote.
-Only time will tell if there will be any legal amendments as a result of these appeals in the weeks to come.
+In terms of legally repealing the referendum, lawmakers from the CHP (the Republican People’s Party) have recently appealed to the European Court of Human Rights, asking to provide insight into this divisive public vote.
+Only time will tell if there will be any legal amendments or further recourse as a result of these appeals in the weeks to come.

 Rehabilitating Racehorses

-For those looking to get into horse ownership, be it for casual rides or competitive show jumping, racetracks can be an excellent place for finding athletic and attractive thoroughbreds (and sometimes other breeds of) horses with capabilities that can make them excellent companions.
-For a variety of reasons, retired race horses are often available to be purchased or even rescued from an animal shelter for minimal cost.
+For those looking for their next horse, be it for casual rides or competitive show jumping, racetracks can be an interesting place to find athletic thoroughbreds (and sometimes other breeds) with capabilities that can make them excellent performers.
+For a variety of reasons, ex-race horses are often available to be purchased or even rescued from the tracks or from an animal shelter for minimal cost.

-On the other hand, by buying or rescuing a retired racehorse, you are potentially giving an exhausted, wounded, or abused animal a loving home.
-Many thoroughbreds end up being slaughtered rather than being rehomed.
-Racehorses are bred with a purpose, and because of that many take very well to other tasks after a little rehabilitation.
+By buying or rescuing a retired racehorse, you are potentially finding a gem, or potentially giving an exhausted, wounded, or abused animal a loving home.
+Sadly, to this day many thoroughbreds end up being slaughtered rather than being rehomed; the vast majority of horses raised for racing do not make it at a level that sponsors find worth sustaining.
+Yet many racehorses take very well to other riding disciplines with the right training, patience, and (if needed) rehabilitation.

-It may take some time for your ex-racehorse to be ready to ride, if they come straight from the track.
-They are often too fit and run too fast for most riders, and often they need time to come down from the pressure and intensity of the running.
+This journey is not dissimilar to that you may expect from working with an ex-racehorse, though of course I would not pretend to draw direct parallels.
+It may take some time for your ex-racehorse to be ready to ride, especially if they come straight from the track.
+They may be too fit and run too fast for most riders, needing some time to come down from the pressure and intensity of their past work.
 If they were being illegally doped, they may need to literally come down, as well.
-You may need to put your new horse to pasture for a few weeks or up to a month to give them time to relax.
+Especially given the age at which many racehorses are started, you may well be best giving them a few weeks, months, or even longer to just ‘be a horse’ and enjoy turnout while you begin to gradually work with them to adjust to training for a new discipline.

-• Be realistic about your ability and experience and don’t be afraid to seek advice.
-Our RoR Helpline is just a call or email away.
+• Be realistic about your ability and experience and don’t be afraid to seek advice (they offer the RoR Helpline as just a call or email away)

 • Generally a former racehorse is good to load, clip, stands for the farrier and has good stable manners.